|Home | Bio | En Español | Endorsements | Photos | Press | Volunteer | Events | Archives|

-She also spearheaded a campaign to build legislative support for the proposed development of the National Western Stock Show site into a year-round attraction, including a Colorado State University campus.
+She also spearheaded a campaign to build legislative support for the proposed development of the National Western Center that will change the current stock show site into a year-round attraction, including a Colorado State University campus.

 Before being elected to the caucus leadership, Rep. Duran was chairwoman of the legislature’s powerful Joint Budget Committee.
 The 2014 state budget drafted by the JBC was notable for its significant increases for K-12 and higher education and funded a variety of measures to boost the state’s economy and increase the economic security of Colorado families with a focus on affordable housing and childcare.

 Rep. Duran’s signal achievement during the 2013 session was enactment of a law making the in-state tuition rate at state colleges and universities in Colorado available to all students, regardless of immigration status, who graduate from high school in Colorado after attending for at least three years.